Vietnam.vn - Nền tảng quảng bá Việt Nam

 Maori warriors - Photo: US DEPARTMENT OF DEFENSE

 The Maori warrior then placed a wooden knife and a fern branch on the ground.
-The visitor was required to bend down and pick these two objects up.
+The traveler was required to bend down and pick these two objects up.

-After that, guests can admire the "fiery" Haka dance or some other type of performance depending on the arrangement of the organizer.
+Guests can then enjoy the “fiery” Haka dance or some other performance depending on the organizers’ arrangement.

 The Powhiri welcome ceremony ends with the aforementioned hongi ceremony.
 An intimate gesture that bridges the gap between guests and locals.